Almost 1% of U.S. Teenagers Reported Using Flakka

 15% of people who visited the ER due to flakka in Broward County were under the age of 25.

 If someone you know is struggling with an addiction to stimulants, the first step in recovery is to detox from these harmful substances.
-For more information about drug rehab and recovery options, talk to a provider today.
+For more information about drug rehab and recovery options, talk to a treatment provider today.